Homelessness and begging in Subiaco

-The City of Subiaco has a partnership with the Salvation Army to provide outreach services to people sleeping rough within the city.
+The City of Subiaco works with the Salvation Army to provide outreach services to people sleeping rough within the city.
 If you see someone who is homeless or would like to donate money or volunteer please contact the Salvos.

 T: 9383 9034

 St Vincent to Paul

 Is a national organisation with a local conference in Subiaco that covers Subiaco, Shenton Park, Daglish and East and West Perth.
 In addition to food and clothing vouchers, bill assistance, financial counselling and help to set up a new house, they supply emergency relief to individual and families.

 Emergency relief: 1300 794 054